gajus/gajus.com-blog/post/behaviour-driven-development-with-javascript/index.md

 ## Further Read

-This post is a result of reading "Behaviour Driven Development with Javascript by Marco Emrich"[^http://www.amazon.com/Behaviour-Driven-Development-JavaScript-introduction-ebook/dp/B00CYMN3J2] and the subsequent research.
+This post is a result of reading "Behaviour Driven Development with JavaScript by Marco Emrich"[^http://www.amazon.com/Behaviour-Driven-Development-JavaScript-introduction-ebook/dp/B00CYMN3J2] and the subsequent research.
 Another grate resource, although beyond JavaScript scope, is "BDD in Action: Behavior-driven development for the whole software lifecycle"[^http://www.amazon.com/BDD-Action-Behavior-driven-development-lifecycle/dp/161729165X/].